axelayala1988/ace/Readme.md

    3. Microk8s and addons are installed based on `ansible/playbooks/microk8s_tasks.yaml`
    4. Helm is installed based on `ansible/playbooks/helm_tasks.yaml`.
 Helm repos are also added
    5. If enabled, OneAgent is installed based on `ansible/playbooks/dtoneagent_tasks.yaml`
    6. If enabled, Jenkins is installed based on `ansible/playbooks/jenkins_tasks.yaml`.
 This uses the helm chart found in `k8s/jenkins-values.yml` which will not only install Jenkins but also perform plugin installation and set up our skeleton pipelines.
+When run in the demo mode, it will also set up all integrations
    7. If enabled, An ACE dashboard is built and deployed as described in `ansible/playbooks/dashboard_tasks.yaml`
-   8. If enabled, an ActiveGate is installed based on `ansible/playbooks/dtactivegate_tasks.yaml`.
+   8. If enabled, an Private Synthetic ActiveGate is installed based on `ansible/playbooks/dtactivegate_tasks.yaml`.
 This also installs all required packages.
    9. Post installation tasks are also executed, as described in `ansible/playbooks/postinstall_tasks.yaml`.
 This includes configuring `iptables` for port forwarding

 ## Triggering a pipeline run